r-dube/pickingflowers/canada-univ.md

 ## Feed-Capture-Use
 The general process of elite capture as used by China follows a feed-capture-use pattern.
 First, an agent working on behalf of the Chinese government supplies the target with resources that they want or need.
-Examples include money, jobs and business deals.
+Examples include all expenses paid trips to China, job offers, consulting contracts and business deals.
 Second, the agent makes the target dependent on China some way.
-For example, the agent may provide continued facilitation to progress a business deal or assist the target in maintaining a job
+For example, the agent may provide continued facilitation to progress a business deal or assist the target in maintaining a job or a consulting arrangement.
 Finally, the agent calls in a favor from the target.
-Example favors include speaking in favor of the Chinese government or its policies in a public forum, writing a favorable editorial (opinion) column and providing access to privileged resources under the control of the target.
+Examples include speaking in favor of the Chinese government or its policies in a public forum, writing a favorable editorial (opinion) column, giving media outliets China-favorable interviews and providing access to privileged resources under the control of the target.

 \[1\] describes Huawei's attempt to recruit a computer science (artificial intelligence) academician that follows the above mentioned template.
 Huawei first attempted to recruit the academician into a research project in China with lax privacy and data protection guidelines.